Guest post author: R.J. Lewis, Founder & CEO of eHealthcare Solutions (EHS)

 These “build” vs. “buy (advertising)” approaches vary in other ways as well.
 Because data defines the mobile audience, advertisers can more accurately target their message and achieve larger scale when buying.
 Large scale can be obtained when building as well, but it is a much slower process.
 There are far fewer privacy concerns when buying advertising because no personal audience information is being shared directly with the advertiser.
 The availability of anonymous targeting data helps improve the quality of the connection to each user.
 It’s a win-win-win situation for the brand, the mobile app, and the consumer when brands have a relevant value-proposition and message for the target audience.

-R.J.
-Lewis has served the pharmaceutical industry for his entire career.
-He is the Founder & current CEO of e-Healthcare Solutions (EHS), the first vertical Internet advertising network in healthcare, which he started in 1999.
-Today, e-Healthcare Solutions is a Premium Advertising Network serving both advertisers and publishers in the digital healthcare marketplace.
-EHS exclusively represents the advertising, sponsorship, email, and mobile opportunities of more than 400 quality digital publishers in the pharmaceutical/healthcare vertical.
-The Network delivers high-value exposures and engagement for marketers with their target audiences across the many niches of the healthcare marketplace. e-Healthcare Solutions delivers proven results for both advertisers and publishers.
+About the author: R.J.
+Lewis has worked in the pharmaceutical industry for his entire career.
+He is the Founder & CEO of eHealthcare Solutions (EHS), the leading solutions-focused premium advertising network serving both advertisers and publishers in the digital healthcare marketplace.
+Our exclusive representation of more than 75 top-quality digital partners helps us deliver high-value exposures to and engagement with target audiences across the many niches of healthcare, including physicians, other HCPs, patients, and caregivers.
+We leverage our pharmaceutical, marketing, media, and digital expertise in strategic partnership with our marketing clients to deliver effective, custom solutions for their brands.
+EHS delivers proven results for both advertisers and publishers.